ibarraz5/ass3/tcp/README.md

 This program is  actually converting all the data to a byte[] and not just sending over the String and letting Java do the rest.

 Client connects to server.
 Server asks Client for their name.
 The game then starts by providing the player or client a picutre of the first quote from a randomized character selection.
 The server is on port 8080 and the client has to connect to the server for the game to start.
 The game is also then displayed on a GUI where the server and client commmunicate.
 The goal of the game is to guess the movie character that said the quote.
 The player gets to choose another quote to guess or the quote changes after they get it wrong.
+If the player is able to guess all of the quotes within the time given (1 minute), they win.
+If they aren't able to do that, they lose.

 For more details see code and/or video.